yurtemre7/mouse-battery/readme.md

 This is a cool app to retrieve the battery level of your Steelseries mouse and display it in the system tray.

+## Usage
+Once started, you can hover over the icon to see the battery level.
+On right click, you can exit the app or see the battery level again.

 ## Installation

 1. Install Python 3 (https://www.python.org/downloads/) and make sure to check